Morrisonville, Illinois: History

 A craze that hit Morrisonville in the mid-1880s was roller skating.
 In fact, it was so popular a building was built just for roller skating.
 It was later used as the Knights of Columbus hall.
 In 1926, the Knights of Columbus purchased the “Opera House” from the Morrisonville Moose Lodge.
 Many activities were held there, including dances, card parties, talent shows, church bazaar, and roller-skating.

 Ever since the 1920s, the local lumber company (Morrisonville Lumber Company) has remained in the same location, and fire has destroyed two office buildings; one in the early 1920s, and one in 1974.

 Through the years, Morrisonville has been known as a very religious community.
 Some churches in Morrisonville are the First Baptist Church, the First United Presbyterian Church, St. Maurice Church, and the United Methodist Church.
 Colonel Morrison donated the land for St. Maurice.
 The first church was a large frame building on the corner of Fuller and Third Streets, and cost $4,000.
 “Schools in and around Morrisonville have made a big part of our history.”

 In 1870, the first school was built.
 It also served as a Sunday school and a town hall.
 The present St. Maurice School was built in 1922, and contained a full basement and a large room across the entire front of the school.
 “Country children would drive a horse and buggy to school.”

 Some of the first businesses to open in Morrisonville that are still open today are Becker's Clothing Store and Morrisonville Lumber Company.

 When Morrisonville abandoned the old Village Hall/firehouse, the Morrisonville Historical Society was organized in an effort to raise funds for preservation of this historic building, and renovate it for a museum.
 They housed artifacts such as old clothing, dolls and doll furniture, a collection of typewriters, old school and business pictures, sports memorabilia, and Morrisonville's first jail cell.

-Some famous people from Morrisonville are the founder of the Steak 'n Shake food chain, Augustus Belt; the inventor of the Eversharp pen and pencil, John Wahl; and a famous playwright and poet who won the Pulitzer Prize in 1935, Zoe Akins.